Skip to main content

 Actions for companies Decarbonise supply chains;

-design lower impact product lines.
+design lower impact product lines; support the Climate & Nature Bill.

-Access the 2023 Climate Gap report
+Access the 2024 Climate Gap report

-A summary and PDF of the 2023 report and the other impact areas is available on our campaign page.
+A summary and PDF of the 2024 report and the other impact areas is available on our campaign page.

 The reports include the evidence behind all the information.